carloseplural/DotsAndBoxes/README.md

 2. A line can only be drawn between two vertically or horizontally adjacent points.
 3. A line cannot be drawn if it was already drawn before.

+The game will end when there are no more lines left to draw.
+The player with most points wins.
+In case the points are the same, the game results in a tie.

 ## Files
 There are two files necessary to run the game:
 ```bash